-While our health system is complicated, one principle is simple: every change that we make and policy we implement should ultimately benefit patients.
-We urge the Finance Committee to keep this principle as a singular focus as it evaluates health reform proposals and new legislation.
+While our health system and the policies that impact it are complicated, one principle is simple: every change that we make and policy we implement should ultimately benefit patients.
+We urge the committee to keep this principle as a singular focus as it evaluates health reform proposals and new legislation.